Floodplain Management - Frequently Asked Questions

 I still don't think my property is flood affected?
 What can I do?

 Members of the public can make a written submission to Council to raise flood related issues.
-You can provide your valuable feedback and comments in the link below:
+You can provide your valuable feedback and comments by emailing Council.

 The floor levels in my property are above the flood level - why has it been identified as flood affected?